Chapter 17.04

 17.04.100 Processing procedures.

-All applications for development entitlements provided for in this title and Title 18 shall be processed in compliance with the following procedures unless another process is expressly provided:
+All applications for development entitlements provided for in this title and PVEMC Title 18 shall be processed in compliance with the following procedures unless another process is expressly provided:

 A. The director shall set the application for a public hearing by the planning commission and give notice of the hearing as follows:

-2. Notice of the hearing shall be in such form as may be prescribed by the director and shall contain the time and place of the hearing and the location and proposed use of the property.
+2. Notice of the hearing shall be in such form as may be prescribed by the director and shall contain the time and place of the hearing and the location and proposed use of the property;

 3. Notice shall also be mailed, postage prepaid, at least ten days before the hearing to: